Optimal bounds for approximate counting: Introduction

 \section{Introduction}

 Suppose one wishes to maintain an integer $N$, initialized to zero, subject to a sequence of increment operations.
 Maintaining this counter exactly can be accomplished using $\lceil \log_2 N\rceil$ bits.
 In the first example of a non-trivial streaming algorithm, Morris gave a Monte Carlo randomized ``approximate counter'', which lets one report a constant factor approximation to $N$ with large probability while using $o(\log N)$ bits of memory.
 His algorithm, the ``Morris Counter'', uses $O(\log\log N)$ bits \cite{Morris78}.
-The Morris Counter was later analyzed in more detail \cite{Flajolet85,GronemeierS09}, where it was shown that $O(\log\log N + \log(1/\eps) + \log(1/\delta))$ bits of memory is sufficient to return a $(1+\eps)$ approximation with success probability $1-\delta$.
+The Morris Counter was later analyzed in more detail \cite{Flajolet85,GronemeierS09}, where it was shown that $O(\log\log N + \log(1/\eps) + \log(1/\delta))$ bits of memory is sufficient to return a $(1+\eps)$ approximation with success probability $1-\delta$; the space consumption is a random variable, and this quantity is its expectation (and in fact, the space bound holds with large probability).
+Further historical details can be found in \cite{Lumbroso18}.

 Our main contribution is a new, simple improved algorithm and matching lower bound.
 In particular, we show that the correct dependence on the inverse failure probability is only doubly and not singly logarithmic.
 This implies for example that $O(\log\log N)$ memory suffices to have failure probability $1/\mathop{poly}(N)$, whereas previous Morris Counter analyses only guaranteed failure probability $1/\mathop{poly}(\log N)$ in such space.